IUIDSL/OPDDR/README.md

-# Code, scripts and artifacts from the Open Phenotypic Drug Discovery Resource (OPDDR).
+# `OPDDR`: Code, scripts and artifacts from the Open Phenotypic Drug Discovery Resource (OPDDR).

 A collaboration between NCATS, Eli Lilly, Data2Discovery, Inc., and Indiana University (2015)